• Skip to primary navigation

 Things to Do in Tamarindo, Costa Rica

-We highly recommend taking a lesson in Tamarindo since this is a great beginner surfing beach.
-There are many surf shops in town that offers 2 hour classes for about $50 USD per person.
+There are many surf shops in town that offers 2 hour group and private lessons for about $55-75 USD per person.
 They also offer boogie board, stand up paddle boards and surf board rentals.
-For lessons, we recommend Witch’s Rock or Seafari.

-Tamarindo sunset surf
+Tamarindo surf

 Scuba Diving

 Tamarindo is close to some excellent scuba diving spots such as the Catalinas Islands.
-You don’t have to be certified either as companies offer a discovery dive for those not certified.
+You don’t have to be certified either as companies offer a discovery scuba dive for those not certified.

 Sunset Sailing